thomasWeise/moptipy/README.md

 In other words, if you have the complete code of a `moptipy` compliant experiment, it should (re)produce the exactly same runs with the exactly same results.

+### 8.3.
+Parallel and Distributed Experiments

+Experiments can be parallelized based on *runs*, where one run is the application of one algorithm to one problem instance.
+While each run is still executed sequentially, multiple runs can be executed in parallel.
+For executing experiments, the method [`run_experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.experiment.run_experiment) from module [`moptipy.api.experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) is used.

+It creates the log file and folder structure discussed in [Section 5.1.1.](#511-file-names-and-folder-structure) in a replicable way.
+This means that if you run the method twice, it would create exactly the same experiment with exactly the same file and folder names.
+Since the file and folder structure is repeatable, `run_experiment` will simply skip all runs that are associated with log files which already exist.
+Before doing a run, the system will create the corresponding (empty) log file.
+This means that you could launch the experiment program twice in parallel.
+Each process would then do about half of the runs, because it will skip the runs for which the log files have been created by the other process.
+(It also means that if your experiment crashes, you can simply delete all zero-sized files and start again to continue it.)

+Under Linux, [`run_experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.experiment.run_experiment) supports the parameter `n_threads`.
+Here you can set the number of processes to launch.
+It will take on a reasonable system-dependent default values based on your CPU and automatically parallelize the runs.
+On all other operating systems, `n_threads=1` by default.
+There, you can simply start the program running the experiment multiple times.

+You can achieve distributed experiment executing by simply [sharing the folder](https://www.technewstoday.com/how-to-share-a-folder-or-file-over-a-network) for the log files between the machines.
+If you use a shared root folder for experiments and launch the same experiment on multiple machines, they will automatically distribute the work load amongst each other using this very (and therefore very robust) simple system.

 ## 9. Useful Links and References

 ### 9.1.
 Links regarding the `moptipy` project